-Band 3 - Need for Housing (g) Have been assessed as not (continued) having a permanent home, or are at risk of becoming homeless and are not owed a duty under (d) above: (h) Have been accepted as being owed the full housing duty under Part VII of the Act and where it is possible to discharge duty with a Private Rented Sector Offer of accommodation: or (i) Are key workers where the Council identifies that there is a critical need for the key worker to be rehoused to ensure the availability of an essential public service for the New Forest community.
-Band 4 - Lower Need for Housing Applicants who: (a) Have been assessed as having a lower health and/or wellbeing need caused or substantially their home worsened by circumstances: (b) Share essential facilities such as a toilet, bath, shower or kitchen with other households or lack essential facilities: (c) Are households sharing with relatives or friends; (d) Are occupants living in supported accommodation who have not been assessed as ready for move on from supported housing in the Council's area. (i) Are assured shorthold tenants who do not have the financial means to purchase a property (see Appendix 2: Eligibility and Qualification); or (k) Have been assessed under Part VII of the Act as not in priority need are intentionally homeless and are still statutory homeless at the point of offer.
+Dand 2 Need for Userstern Band 3 - Need for Housing (continued) (g) Have been assessed as not having a permanent home, or are at risk of becoming homeless and are not owed a duty under (d) above; (h) Have been accepted as being owed the full housing duty under Part VII of the Act and where it is possible to discharge duty with a Private Rented Sector Offer of accommodation; or (i) Are key workers where the Council identifies that there is a critical need for the key worker to be rehoused to ensure the availability of an essential public service for the New Forest community.
+Band 4 - Lower Need for Housing Applicants who: (a) Have been assessed as having a lower health and/or wellbeing need caused or substantially worsened by their home circumstances; (b) Share essential facilities such as a toilet, bath, shower or kitchen with other households or lack essential facilities; (c) Are households sharing with relatives or friends; (d) Are occupants living in supported accommodation who have not been assessed as ready for move on from supported housing in the Council's area. (j) Are assured shorthold tenants who do not have the financial means to purchase a property (see Appendix 2: Eligibility and Qualification); or (k) Have been assessed under Part VII of the Act as not in priority need or are intentionally homeless and are still statutory homeless at the point of offer.